srbutler1/ai-foundry/README.md

 4. Update documentation if needed

 ## Deployment
-ATM, Sam pushes changes live regularly
+at the moment, Sam pushes changes live regularly